pratikmullick/Viewer/README.md

       ```

 ### Configuration
-Knowledge Viewer can be configured to load a default directory when the
+Viewer can be configured to load a default directory when the application
-application starts.
+starts.
 Given below are the steps to pre-configure the application:
 1. Create a directory named `.viewer` in your home directory
     - Windows: `%USERPROFILE%\.viewer`
     - UNIX: `~/.viewer`